ipld/js-ipld-schema/test/fixtures/schema-schema/UnionRepresentation_Inline.md

 behavior!
 Similarly, the member struct types may not have fields which have names that collide with the discriminantKey.

-When designing a new protocol, use inline unions sparringly; despite appearing simple, they have the most edge cases of any kind of union representation, and their implementation is generally the most complex and is difficult to optimize deserialization to support.
+When designing a new protocol, use inline unions sparingly; despite appearing simple, they have the most edge cases of any kind of union representation, and their implementation is generally the most complex and is difficult to optimize deserialization to support.